AusTINCANsProgrammingTeam/Headless-DS/README.md

 7. Connect NanoPi to ethernet and put in SD card and connect power supply.
 8. SSH into NanoPi (default user = root, pw = dietpi) or use the serial monitor (USB) `ssh root@<dhcp-ip-address>`
 9. Set up new user as "frcuser" with pw "admin"
 10. `sudo adduser frcuser`
 11. SSH into the NanoPi again (default user = root, pw = dietpi).
 To enable SSH Client on Windows 11, please read this [Microsoft article](https://learn.microsoft.com/en-us/windows/terminal/tutorials/ssh)
 12. Set the new unix password to the default pw and continue installer until config screen comes up.
 13. Search for "pip" and "git client" packages and install those
-14. Change the default SSH client to OpenSSH
-15. Proceed by selecting "Install" and selecting "Opt Out" when prompted for the survey.
+14. Proceed by selecting "Install" and selecting "Opt Out" when prompted for the survey.
 Wifi is not needed, nor is the serial port.
+15. Change the default SSH client to OpenSSH using dietpi-software
 16. SSH back into the system after reboot and run `dietpi-config`
 17. Scroll to "advanced options" then "Swapfile".
-Press "OK" when prompted.
+Press "OK" when prompted to run DietPi-Drive_Manager.
 18. Select `/dev/mmcblk0p1` or equivalent and enter "0" for the swapfile value
 19. Go back out to "Network Options: Misc" and press "Boot Net Wait".
 Select "0: Disabled" and press OK
 20. Back out again and select "Network Options: Adapters" and turn off the WiFi adapter option.
 21. Change the "dietpi" user to "frcuser" by running `usermod -l frcuser -d /home/frcuser -m dietpi`
-22. Exit all the way out of the config and run `apt-get install avahi-daemon net-tools libnss-mdns info install-info tshark apache2 php policykit-1 libapache2-mod-dnssd`.
+22. Exit all the way out of the config and run `apt-get install avahi-daemon net-tools libnss-mdns info install-info tshark apache2 python3 sshd-server php policykit-1 libapache2-mod-dnssd`.
 This will install the avahi hostname daemon, ifconfig, mdns resolver, http server, and packet analyzer.
 23. Enable the http server on startup by running `systemctl enable apache2.service`
 24. Enable the avahi mdns resolver by executing `systemctl enable avahi-daemon.service`
 25. Give root permissions to "www-data" so the http server can execute systemctl commands: `sudo visudo` or `sudo nano /etc/sudoers` and add this to the bottom: `www-data ALL = NOPASSWD: /bin/systemctl`
-26. Edit the apache2 config file through nano using `nano /etc/apache2/apache2.conf` and add these two lines:
+26. Edit the apache2 configs file for dnssd through nano using `nano /etc/apache2/mods-enabled/dnssd.load` and add this line:
   * `LoadModule dnssd_module /usr/lib/apache2/modules/mod_dnssd.so`
+Edit the apache2 config file through nano using `nano /etc/apache2/mods-enabled/dnssd.conf` and add this line:
   * `DNSSDEnable on`
-27. Set the hostname to "headless-ds" by executing `sudo nano /etc/hostname` and changing the contents of the file to "headless-ds" (without the quotes).
+27. Set the hostname to "headless-ds" by executing `sudo dietpi-config` then selecting Security and Hostname.
+Change the contents to "headless-ds" (without the quotes), then exit.
 28. Run `apt-get update` and `apt-get upgrade`
-29. Ensure that the current directory is `/home/frcuser/` (if not change it to that using `cd /home/frcuser/`).
+29. Ensure that the current directory is `/home/frcuser/` by issuing the command `su - frcuser` followed by `pwd` (if not change it to that using `cd /home/frcuser/` as user frcuser).
 Clone the headless-ds Git repository using `git clone https://github.com/AusTINCANsProgrammingTeam/Headless-DS.git`.
 30. Remove existing files and create symlinks in their place.
 Run `sudo rm <dest>` then `sudo ln -s <src> <dest>` for each of the following pairs of `<src>` `<dest>`:

   | Source `<src>` | Destination `<dest>` | Description |